Addonexus/WildlifeAndroidApplication/release/playstore.md

   - Immersive yourself in wildlife by reading more into the institutions in the local area

 You can also:

   - Click on the Nature Reserves within the list to redirect you to the place it is on the map#
-  - Personalise the application by creating an account
+  - Personalize the application by creating an account
   - Log in via email or with facebook
   - Browse through the application in either English or Welsh
-  -

-> The world is becoming increasingly urbanised and this is leading to an increased lack of interest in wildlife and a reduction in the time people spend outdoors in greenspaces.
+> The world is becoming increasingly urbanized and this is leading to an increased lack of interest in wildlife and a reduction in the time people spend outdoors in green spaces.

-*Bethany Gibbs - Reasearcher at the School of Bioscientist, Cardiff University*
+*Bethany Gibbs - Researcher at the School of Bioscientist, Cardiff University*

-There are still some major known issuse that are in the application that we wish to fix as soon as possible.
+There are still some major known issues that are in the application that we wish to fix as soon as possible.

 ### Key Issues

-* Welsh language settings doesn't apply to the species identifier
+* Welsh language settings don't apply to the species identifier
-* Minor bugs when trying to log in with facebook
+* Minor bugs when trying to log in with Facebook
 * Share feature linked to social media to share the species identified

 ### Apsirations

-In order to fully complete the aim of the product the app will have to inclued:
+In order to fully complete the aim of the product the app will have to include:

 * Inclusion of a map function for locating and recording species
 * Connectivity with other users
 * A search feature for known species without having to use the identification feature every time
 * Ability to use sound to help in the identification